jdcloudcom/en/documentation/Networking/Virtual-Private-Cloud/Operation-Guide/Route-Table-Configuration.md

 3. Region Selection: In this step, you can still choose the region where the route table is created;

-4. Select the VPC which it belongs, and the route table must be created in a VPC.
+4. Select the VPC which it belongs, and the route table must be created in a VPC;

+       Dual stack Virtual Private Cloud support creating IPv6 Route Table

 5. Set the Name of Route Table: The name cannot be blank.
 Only Chinese, numbers, uppercase and lowercase letters, English underscore "_" and line-through "-" are accepted, not exceeding 32 characters;